Meson structure on the light-front III : The Hamiltonian, heavy quarkonia, spin and orbit mixing

 This is just the projector on the flavor singlet states.
 This is at the origin of the famed t${}^\prime$Hooft determinantal interaction, which helps solve the U(1) problem for the 3-flavor case.
 (Note that the interaction is repulsive in the un-projected 3-flavor U(1) channel).

 Both spin contributions in (\ref{27X})) flip the spin of the incoming quark pair from L-down to R-up in the instanton contribution, and vice-versa in the anti-instanton contribution.
-In the ultra-local approximation, we may ignore the tensor interaction and trade $\nabla_\perp^2\rightarrow 1/\rho^2$, hence the instanton induced interaction in the 2-flavor singlet channel,
+In the ultra-local approximation, we may trade $\nabla_\perp^2\rightarrow 1/\rho^2$, hence the instanton induced spin-spin interaction in the 2-flavor singlet channel,